rahulsom/numserve/README.md

   This is made possible by a library called RxJava.
 It takes a little while to understand how the `Observable`s work, but once you get the hang of it, it lets you write code as naturally as you would in the *Blocking* days.

+TODO
+---

+1. Demonstrate Spring Reactor
+2. Find out if GPars has support for making such code readable